redis/redis-doc/commands/zrangebylex.md

 Because of the first *normalized* part in every element (before the colon character), we are forcing a given comparison, however after the range is queries using `ZRANGEBYLEX` the application can display to the user the second part of the string, after the colon.

-The binary nature of the comparison allows to use sorted sets are a general purpose index, for example the first part of the element can be a 64 bit big endian number: since big endian numbers have the most significant bytes in the initial positions, the binary comparison will match the numerical
+The binary nature of the comparison allows to use sorted sets as a general purpose index, for example the first part of the element can be a 64 bit big endian number: since big endian numbers have the most significant bytes in the initial positions, the binary comparison will match the numerical